 Treatments of nerve pain

-If normal painkillers don't work the doctor can prescribe tramadol.
-Tramadol is a painkiller the (partially) blocks pain signals to the brain.
+Normal painkillers (paracetamol) are preferred for pressure pain (as a consequence of a hernia for example).
+If normal painkillers do not work, doctors can prescribe tramadol – a painkiller which (partially) blocks pain signals to the brain.
 The pain is then experienced as less heavy.